pietervdvn/MapComplete/Docs/Layers/sport_pitch.md

-  - 24/7 toegankelijk corresponds with
+  - Always accessible corresponds with
   - This option cannot be chosen as answer
   - Always accessible corresponds with  <a href='https://wiki.openstreetmap.org/wiki/Key:opening_hours' target='_blank'>opening_hours</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:opening_hours%3D24/7' target='_blank'>24/7</a>